Gregory of Narek: Book of Lamentations (Narek)

 The book is considered a masterpiece of Christian spiritual literature.
+Helen C. Evans described it as "one of the world's great mystical poems."
 It has been described by Agop Jack Hacikyan et al. as the "most beloved work of Armenian literature."
 It has been historically kept in Armenian homes.
 Scholars have described its popularity among Armenians as second to the Bible.
 For centuries, Armenians have treasured the book as an enchanted treasure and have attributed to it miraculous powers.
 For instance, one passage has been read to the ill expecting a cure.
-Malachia Ormanian, scholar and Patriarch of Constantinople, wrote that Narek is "written in a florid and sublime style, is regarded as a potent talisman against all kinds of dangers."
-In the 21st century, psychiatrist Armen Nersisyan has claimed to have developed a unique type of therapy based on the book, which can cure many diseases, at least partly.
+Malachia Ormanian, scholar and Patriarch of Constantinople, wrote that Narek "written in a florid and sublime style, is regarded as a potent talisman against all kinds of dangers."
+In the 21st century, Dr. Armen Nersisyan, a professor of psychiatry, promotes the reading of the book with faith as a means of healing body and mind.

-The book's first complete publication was done by Voskan Yerevantsi in Marseille, France, in 1673.
+The book's first publication was attempted by Voskan Yerevantsi in Marseille, France, in 1673, but was censored by the Vatican.
 While the first complete commentary was published in Constantinople in 1745.
 The work has been translated into English, Russian, French, Arabic, Persian, Lithuanian, Latvian, Estonian.
 There are three English translations of the book, with the first one appearing in 1977.